If we don’t win, you don’t pay.

 For Example, A Review Of Legal v.
 Illegal U-Turns

-California maintains multiple statutes, codes, and ordinances designed to clarify when U-turns are allowed and proscribed.
+California maintains multiple statutes, codes, and ordinances to clarify when U-turns are allowed and proscribed.
 California’s laws deal with a wide array of U-turn-making at controlled intersections.

 Moreover, they cover turning your car around while driving in residential locales and districts.
-And for those of you too daft to get it, there are even laws about illegally turning around on public freeways and highways.
+And for those of you too daft to get it, there are laws about illegally turning around on public freeways and highways.

 Yes, that’s right, just like rioters shouldn’t block the roads, drivers should not make U-Turns on Freeways!
 Did you know there are even laws dealing with illegal U-Turns dealing with parking lots and fire station driveways?